West Coast Main Line

-It is one of the busiest freight routes in Europe, carrying 40% of all UK rail freight traffic.
+It is one of the busiest rail freight routes in Europe, carrying 40% of all UK traffic.
 The line is the principal rail freight corridor linking the European mainland (via the Channel Tunnel) through London and South East England to the West Midlands, North West England and Scotland.
 The line has been declared a strategic European route and designated a priority Trans-European Networks (TENS) route.
 A number of railway writers refer to it as "The Premier line".